louisahsmith/allofus-pregnancy/README.md

 ## Warning ⚠️

-In the latest version of the All of Us data (V8), "perinatal" related codes are suppressed.
-A list of suppressed codes is available [here](https://docs.google.com/spreadsheets/d/1sPMzOod784PAR0RfjuDezoT15z7w1e0RZsMVlpT2378/edit?gid=168982584#gid=168982584).
-Unfortunately, this makes this algorithm essentially useless, and pregnancy-related research impossible.
-Please contact the All of Us Research Program directly to let them know how this change affects you.
+In the latest version of the All of Us data (V8), [delivery-related codes are suppressed](https://support.researchallofus.org/hc/en-us/articles/42547761308692-Update-to-maternal-health-concepts-in-CDRv8).
+Though this is an improvement on previous V8 data releases, much pregnancy-related research is still impossible.
+Please see the [v8 branch](https://github.com/louisahsmith/allofus-pregnancy/tree/v8) of this repository to see the results of running this algorithm in V8, which can be compared to the output below (from V7).
+Please contact the All of Us Research Program directly to let them know how this affects you.

 ## Code